 2019 Finance Law should amend the tax consolidation group regime concerning the determination of the group taxable regime:

 - removal of the neutralization of the intragroup waiver of debt with a financial nature or the equivalent subsidies;

 - removal of the neutralization of the non-deductible share of dividends for financial expenses (i.e. 5% on dividends) for dividends paid outside the parent subsidiary regime (the share for financial expenses would be limited to 1% in such a case),

 - removal of the non-deductible share of capital gain under parent-subsidiary exemption regime de la QPFC (i.e. 12% of the capital gain) which would be reduced at 5% (from 2019 or later).

 Are there any withholding taxes?

-Dividends paid to a non-resident company are subject to a 30% withholding tax on the gross amount paid, unless provided otherwise by relevant tax treaties.
+Dividends paid to a non-resident company are subject to a 30% withholding tax for non-resident company, 15% withholding tax for not-for-profit organization established in the European Union, in Island, in Norway or in Liechtenstein and a 12.8% withholding tax for non-resident individuals on the gross amount paid, unless provided otherwise by relevant tax treaties.
 If the dividends are paid to a company located in a non-cooperative jurisdiction, the rate is increased to 75%.
-As of 8 April 2016, seven countries are considered non cooperative countries by French authorities: Botswana, Brunei, Guatemala, Marshall Islands, Nauru, Niue and Panama.
+As of 8 April 2016, seven countries are considered non cooperative countries by French authorities: Botswana, Nauru, Brunei, Niue, Guatemala, Panama and Marshall Islands.

 According to the EU Parent-Subsidiary Directive (2011/196), transposed into article 119 ter of the FTC, dividends paid by a French company to its parent located in another EU member state are, under certain conditions, withholding tax exempted.